 The Canadian Centre for Safer Communities (CCFSC) is a not-for-profit organization guided by a board of directors and staff.
 Working virtually across Canada, our team brings together professionals from a wide range of backgrounds who are united by our shared goal of fostering community safety and well-being.

-Melanie Bania – Director of Services, Evaluation, and Impact (she/her/elle)
+Melanie Bania – Executive Director (she/her/elle)

 Melanie joined CCFSC in 2023 and supports the development of Community Safety & Well-Being plans across Canada, as well as the monitoring and evaluation of plans and programs.
 Melanie was part of the team at the Institute for the Prevention of Crime that launched the CMNCP in 2006.
 She is thrilled to be back as part of the team!
 Melanie holds a PhD in Criminology and her areas of expertise include collaborative governance, community-based crime prevention, youth violence prevention, youth justice, program evaluation and performance measurement.
 Melanie has a unique blend of front-line, senior management, and academic experiences, allowing her to see issues and solutions from various angles.
 Melanie’s approach relies on genuine engagement, authentic relationship-building, and focuses on continuous learning.
 She grew up in rural Northern Ontario, is fluently bilingual in English and French and is committed to working from community-centered and anti-oppressive lenses.